-We recognise that to fully understand how cancer services can be planned and delivered in the future, we need to understand our local population’s experience and their thoughts.
-This can be achieved through co-design.
+To fully understand how cancer services can be planned and delivered in the future, we need to understand our local population’s experience and thoughts.

-Involving people in the design and delivery of cancer services is a key aspect of the communications and engagement strategies of both the SYBND Cancer Alliance and the ICS.
-We believe it must be meaningful and effective, planned, with appropriate resources.
+Involving the public in the design and delivery of cancer services is a key aspect of the communications and engagement strategies of the South Yorkshire and Bassetlaw Cancer Alliance.

 As an Alliance we are continually looking at how to involve of key groups across all the workstreams.

 See below for some ways you can get involved with the Alliance.